My tenancy is ending soon and hasn't been renewed/I have received a notice to quit/Section 21

 - Antisocial behavior, which is immediate to 4 weeks’ notice

 - False statement, which is 2 to 4 weeks’ notice

 - The death of a tenant, which is is 2 months’ notice

 From 1 August 2021, the notice period for cases where there are less than four months of unpaid rent, will further reduce to two months’ notice.

 You are not required to leave at the end of the notice period.
 Your landlord must apply for a possession order through the courts if you stay put, and only court-appointed bailiffs can legally make you leave your home.
 However, if your landlord applies for a possession order you may be liable for their costs, so consider seeking expert advice.
 Notices expire after 6 months if your notice was issued on or before 28 August and 10 months if your notice was issued between 29 August 2020 and 31 May 2021, and 8 months if your notice was issued on or after 29 August.
 We have a list of legal advice providers here.

-Following suspension of all eviction cases on March 27, courts reopened on 21 September.
+Courts are processing eviction claims.
 Landlords seeking to pursue an eviction through the courts must provide information about how tenants have been affected by coronavirus and tenants have an opportunity to provide their own information on a defence form.
 This may result in a review hearing.
 Tenants facing "extreme hardship" may have proceedings postponed by up to six weeks.
 In addition, the Government is piloting a new mediation service as part of the possession process to help resolve disputes before a formal hearing takes place.
 Tenants who are interested in mediation can raise this when they receive free legal advice on the day of the Review.
 Otherwise there is no opportunity for tenants who have received a valid Section 21 notice to challenge an eviction.
 Further information is available here.

 We're demanding that the government prevents a rise in homelessness by ending the rent debt crisis.
 Sign the petition.